AvizNetworks/ones-pyapi/examples/day2fm/readme.md

 result = conn.controller_fm_version()
 ```

- ### Please Note -
+ ### Note -
- Day1Fm and Day2FM calls are not asynchronus, we need to wait unitl the one API call completed successfully or Not.
- It is recommend to run **get_image_mgmnt_status()** after each calls, It will return values for **device_action** feild,
- On the basis of status field, we get the status of an Image
+ The API calls  Day2FM are synchronous, meaning we have to wait for one API call to complete successfully or fail before proceeding.
+To ensure proper synchronization, it is advisable to call the **function get_image_mgmnt_status()** after each API call.
+This function will provide the values for the **device_action** field, which, in turn, will allow us to determine the status of an image based on the status field.

  - device_action = 0    **Failed**
  - device_action = 1    **Device is Free, can take any action**